Owl (Winnie-the-Pooh): In the books

-In the eighth chapter of The House at Pooh Corner, on a very windy day (Thursday), Piglet and Pooh visit Owl, who tells them a story about his Uncle Robert, whose portrait was just happened to be hanging on the wall, when all of a sudden, his tree house gets blown over by the wind, trapping the trio inside.
+In the eighth chapter of The House at Pooh Corner, on a very windy day (Thursday), Piglet and Pooh visit Owl, who tells them a story about his Uncle Robert, whose portrait happened to be hanging on the wall, when all of a sudden, his tree house gets blown over by the wind, trapping the trio inside.
 Owl asked Pooh, very severely, "Did you do that?", to which Pooh replied, humbly, "I don't think so".
 In a moment of bravery, Piglet, with a string tied around him by Pooh, while being hoisted up by Owl, finds a way to escape through a tiny crevice, squeezing himself in through the letter box.
 Piglet goes off to find Christopher Robin, and while Piglet is away, Owl begins telling Pooh the story about his Uncle Robert, during which Pooh dozes off.
 It is implied that Christopher Robin helps get Pooh and Owl out.
 In the ninth chapter, due to his house falling over, Owl needs to find a new home and he solicits the help of the other animals in the forest.
 Rabbit has been leaving messages all over The Hundred Acre Wood, stating,"I AM SCERCHING FOR A NEW HOUSE FOR OWL SO HAD YOU RABBIT".
 Eeyore had not been informed about Owl's house falling until Rabbit explained it to him, but he goes out to search for a new one.
-Pooh meets with Piglet and reinforces how brave Piglet was with a poem titled "Here Lies a Tree" before they meet with everyone, minus Eeyore, at Owl's house where furniture is being salvaged, and Kanga got crossed with Owl because Roo kept falling in and bringing back more things and Owl's house was a "Disgrace, all damp and dirty, and it was quite time it did tumble down", and that she found that Owl's "sponge" was actually a toadstool.
+Pooh meets with Piglet and reinforces how brave Piglet was with a poem titled "Here Lies a Tree" before they meet with everyone, minus Eeyore, at Owl's house where furniture is being salvaged, and Kanga got cross with Owl because Roo kept falling in and bringing back more things and Owl's house was a "Disgrace, all damp and dirty, and it was quite time it did tumble down", and that she found that Owl's "sponge" was actually a toadstool.
 Eeyore then came along and explained that he has found Owl a new house.
 The house he found is actually Piglet's, but Piglet willingly gives it up.
 After this, Pooh offers to have Piglet move in with him, which Piglet accepts.

-In his final appearance in the tenth and final chapter, Owl, upon he and the others hearing that Christopher Robin was going away, reads a poem (which was written by Eeyore) called "POEM", and after he and the others had signed their names on it, they all went to give it to Christopher Robin, and they all nudged Eeyore to give Christopher Robin the poem, which he read, and as he did, each animal, including Owl, left little by little until just Pooh remained.
+In his final appearance in the tenth and final chapter, Owl, upon his and the others hearing that Christopher Robin was going away, reads a poem (which was written by Eeyore) called "POEM", and after he and the others had signed their names on it, they all went to give it to Christopher Robin, and they all nudged Eeyore to give Christopher Robin the poem, which he read, and as he did, each animal, including Owl, left little by little until just Pooh remained.